 Our parsha is about mortality.
-That is the point. he was also hur God is eternal, we are ephemeral.
-As we say in the Unetaneh tokef prayer on Rosh Hashana and Yom Kippur, we are "a fragment of pottery, a blade of grass, a flower that fades, a shadow, a cloud, a breath of wind."
+That is the point.
+God is eternal, we are ephemeral.
+As we say in the Unetaneh Tokef prayer on Rosh Hashanah and Yom Kippur, we are "a fragment of pottery, a blade of grass, a flower that fades, a shadow, a cloud, a breath of wind."
 We are dust and to dust we return, but God is life forever.

 At one level, Moses-at-the-rock is a story about sin and punishment: "Because you did not have sufficient faith in me to sanctify Me ... therefore you shall not bring this assembly into the land I have given you."
-We may not be sure what the sin exactly was, or why it merited so severe a punishment, but at least we know the ball-park, the territory to which the story belongs.
+We may not be sure what the sin exactly was, or why it merited so severe a punishment, but at least we know the ballpark, the territory to which the story belongs.

 Nonetheless it seems to me that - here as in so many other places in the Torah - there is a story beneath the story, and it is a different one altogether.
-Chukat is about death, loss and bereavement.
+Chukat is about death, loss, and bereavement.
 Miriam dies.
 Aaron and Moses are told they will not live to enter the Promised Land.
 Aaron dies, and the people mourn for him for thirty days.
-Together they constituted the greatest leadership team the Jewish people has ever known, Moses the supreme prophet, Aaron the first High Priest, and Miriam perhaps the greatest of them all.
-What the parsha is telling us is that for each of us there is a Jordan we will not cross, a promised land we will not enter.
-"It is not for you to complete the task."
-Even the greatest are mortal.
+Together they constituted the greatest leadership team the Jewish people has ever known, Moses the supreme prophet, Aaron the first